 Are you planning your first trip to Hawaii and need a Hawaii vacation planner?
 Keep scrolling to read this Hawaii trip planning guide for first-timers!

-This Hawaii vacation planner for people visiting Hawaii for the first time contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Hawaii vacation planner for people visiting Hawaii for the first time was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Hawaii is one of the 50 states in the US.
 It is undeniably one of the most popular destinations not only within the US but also around the world.